 When energy is added to pure silicon, in the form of heat for example, it can cause a few electrons to break free of their bonds and leave their atoms.
 A hole is left behind in each case.
 These electrons, called free carriers, then wander randomly around the crystalline lattice looking for another hole to fall into and carrying an electrical current.
 However, there are so few of them in pure silicon that they aren't very useful.

-But our impure silicon with phosphorus atoms mixed in is a different story.
-It takes a lot less energy to knock loose one of our "extra" phosphorus electrons because they aren't tied up in a bond with any neighboring atoms.
-As a result, most of these electrons do break free, and we have a lot more free carriers than we would have in pure silicon.
+But the impure silicon with phosphorus atoms mixed in is a different story.
+It takes a lot less energy to knock loose one of the "extra" phosphorus electrons because they aren't tied up in a bond with any neighboring atoms.
+As a result, most of these electrons do break free, and there are a lot more free carriers than there would be in pure silicon.

 The process of adding impurities on purpose is called doping, and when doped with phosphorus, the resulting silicon is called N-type ("n" for negative) because of the prevalence of free electrons.
 N-type doped silicon is a much better conductor than pure silicon.